atongen/tpc/README.md

 # tpc

-tpc roughtly stands for Twemproxy Configurator
+tpc roughly stands for Twemproxy Configurator

 Listens to a cluster of redis sentinel servers via pubsub.
 Rewrites twemproxy config file and executes twemproxy reload command when